kavan-vyas/epe-video-editor/README.md

 ## Acknowledgments
 - Built with Python and MoviePy
 - Inspired by the need to reduce manual editing time by ~70+ minutes per video 🚀

+---

+# Notes taken:

+## Iter 1:

+MoviePy fix, the library works but it takes 7 mins on my macbook pro and takes more thamn 15 misn on my main deskstop computer, which I use for editing

+Therefore I need to optimise this

+## Iter 2:

+Multithreading update/ try

+Didnt really work kept on crashing

+My hypothesis was that this uses 100% of the Deskstop's power and should speed things up.

+## Iter 3:

+I had fun and added tdqm actual rainbow loading bar

+I eventually realised this was highly inefficient do I got rid of it:

+## Iter 4:

+ TBC...
+(To Be Continued)